Dormans to Lingfield walk

 - Ss Peter & Paul, Lingfield mostly dates from the 14thC, although there are traces of a much earlier Saxon church.
 It contains a fine collection of monuments and brasses to the Cobham family.

-- Lingfield Nature Reserve is a varied set of habitats created from some unused fields to the north of the village.
-It developed out of a Lingfield Wildlife Area established by local volunteers in 1994 and now includes wildlife ponds, a wildflower meadow, a community orchard and several small gardens.
+- The Lingfield Wildlife Area was established by local volunteers in 1994, transforming some unused fields to the north of the village.
+It has since been extended into Lingfield Nature Reserve, a varied set of habitats including wildlife ponds, a wildflower meadow, a community orchard and several small gardens.

 - The Community Orchard has been planted with several unusual fruit trees – medlar, quince and mulberry – as well as apples, pears, plums, cherries and various nut trees.
 It is not managed commercially and visitors are invited to take fruit for personal consumption.